brainiak/brainiak/README.rst

 Brain Imaging Analysis Kit
 ==========================

-Brain Imaging Analysis Kit is a package of Python modules useful for neuroscience, primarily focused on functional Magnetic Resonance Imaging (fMRI) analysis.
+The Brain Imaging Analysis Kit is a package of Python modules useful for neuroscience, primarily focused on functional Magnetic Resonance Imaging (fMRI) analysis.

 The package was originally created by a collaboration between Intel and the Princeton Neuroscience Institute (PNI).

-To reduce verbosity, we refer to the Brain Imaging Analysis Kit as ``BrainIAK``.
+To reduce verbosity, we may refer to the Brain Imaging Analysis Kit using the ``BrainIAK`` abbreviation.
 Whenever lowercase spelling is used (e.g., Python package name), we use ``brainiak``.

 Requirements
 ============

-BrainIAK runs on Linux or MacOS, and Python version 3.4 or higher.
-Most of its dependencies will be installed automatically.
+We support Linux and MacOS with Python version 3.4 or higher.
+Most of the dependencies will be installed automatically.
 However, a few need to be installed manually.